Frequently Asked Questions

 F-Zero Comparison Image

 You will notice some quirks like dust on the sensor, vignetting due to imperfect fresnel focal lengths, smudges on the glass, etc. Our Intermediate Sensor has been assembled and disassembled dozens of times as we test out different components and combinations, so it's not looking like a brand new system at this point.
 Once we have final production parts, it'll be a case of set-and-forget, where you assemble the parts one time, and then never open the sensor again.
 That being said, here is the RAW file comparison package.
-Note that the F-Zero Camera sample will show as a Canon RF 35mm f1.8 lens shot at f4, because that's how our taking camera was set.
+Note that the RAW file for the F-Zero Camera sample will show as a Canon RF 35mm f1.8 lens shot at f4, because that's how our taking camera was set.

 I have another question that wasn't answered here.